Corpus: Bodies of Data

 This year, we are asking artists to think about the concept of a corpus, or body of data, that can be physical or ephemeral.
 We imagine a dataset as a body of knowledge that indexes people in a community, events in a timeline, or observations in an area.
 But datasets are also representations of our bodies and the corpora of living things; collections of individuals, bodies of water, natural and human-made systems, the collectivity of the city.
 How are these bodies of knowledge born, how do they age, grow, and go through cycles – who animates them and do they expire?
 And, if we look closely enough, can we discern the shapes of individuals within these collectives?

-We encourage applicants to consider the corpus through one or more of its many meanings, such as:
+We encourage applicants to consider corpus through its multiple meanings, such as:

 a body: What happens as a physical body is transmuted into information?
 What data do we carry around in and with our bodies?
 How does data mediate the relationship between the individual and the collective?
 What agency are we afforded over ourselves as we enter a communal corpora of data?